-Each parent/guardian of a student and each student enrolled in Miami-Dade County Public Schools must sign and return this page to the student's school to acknowledge receipt of the Code of Student Conduct.
+Each parent/guardian of a student and each student enrolled in Miami-Dade County Public Schools must sign and return this page to the student's school to acknowledge receipt of the Code of Student Conduct and Bus Rules.
 Each school will maintain records of such signed statements.

-I acknowledge receipt of the Code of Student Conduct and I have read and discussed it with my child.
+I acknowledge receipt of the MDCPS Code of Student Conduct and Bus Rules.
+I have read and discussed both

-Parent's/Guardian's Signature
+documents with my child.

-Date
+Parent's/Guardian's Signature Date

 Contact Numbers:

-I acknowledge receipt of the Code of Student Conduct and I have read and discussed it with my parent/guardian.
+I acknowledge receipt of the MDCPS documents with my child.
+S Code of Student Cond duct and Bus Rules.
+I have read and discussed d both

-Student's Name
+Student's Name Grade

-Date
+RETURN TO STUDENT'S SCHOOL

-Grade
+WITHIN THREE DAYS

-RETURN TO STUDENT'S SCHOOL WITHIN THREE DAYS UPON RECEIPT OF THE CODE.
+UPON RECEIPT OF THE CODE OF CONDUCT.